bo0ts/mango/doc/source/cpp/embedding-mangopy.rst

 It doesn't get much simpler, does it?
 For these purposes you will need to include *Mango/mango.h* and link against *lib/libmango.a*.

-If a scriptable Python envrionment is desired, use the MangoPy routines instead:
+If a script able Python environment is desired, use the MangoPy routines instead:

   .. code-block:: c++